Getting Hired

 Many firms participate in structured interview programs, and others hire through direct application.
 Firms will cover travel costs for in-person interviews.
 A typical interview consists of an initial “screening” interview of 30-minutes or so, followed by a lengthier round of “callback” interviews.

 Visit the Interviewing section of CDO’s Toolkit for Student Job Seekers for interviewing advice.
-Sample law firm evaluation forms are available here.
 Nuanced information about law firm callbacks is available here.

 Some firms allow students to split their summer between two employers.
-The NALP Directory, under the “Recruitment & Hiring” tab in the Summer Associate Hiring Questions section, asks employers to indicate whether they will allow students to split the summer, and if so, how many weeks the student is required to spend at their firm.
 If a firm allows their summer associates to split with another employer, they may place limitations on that split, including requiring that the other employer not be another firm; requiring that the student spend the first half of the summer with their firm; and/or requiring that the student spend a certain number of weeks with their firm (typically 6–8).
 Some firms allow students to split the summer between two different offices of their firm.
 This happens most typically when the firm has a U.S. and international office.
 Students can inquire about this type of opportunity at interviews.
-The possibility of splitting your summer between two different law firms is remote—most firms require the first 6–8 weeks, and most firms end their summer programs in early August.
-Participating in June VIP also limits the time available for splitting.
+The possibility of splitting your summer between two different law firms is remote—most firms require the first 6–8 weeks, and most firms end their summer programs at the end of July.